evelyna0008/github-tutorial/README.md

 ## Repository Setup
 ####Setting up your Repository
 1. to initialize git you must be on the command line and type `git init` this allows you to basically start up git in your repository.
-2. practice adding and commiting by making a new repository and adding a file called README.md.
+2. practice adding and committing by making a new repository and adding a file called README.md.
 3. and any text to your README and save the changes to your file.
 4. then add your README to be staged by typing in `add README.md`
 5. use git status to make sure your file is staged.